britecharts/britecharts/src/doc/topics/api-guidelines.md

 ### Ticks and Axis

-We use the axis name and the 'axis' and ‘ticks’ suffix:
+We use the axis name followed by the 'axis' and ‘ticks’ suffix:

 As in: _xTicks, yTicks_